-Metrices we obtain in this study involve the supertranslation correction to the linear order.
-As for this ``linear order'', it is considered as enough.
-We explain its reason in what follows.\\ {\bf 1)}~Our supertranslation is the one defined with $\zeta$ in (5.2.3) in \cite{Strominger:2017zoo}, which is the quantity to the linear order.
-(This can be seen from the fact that Lie derivatives concerning the coordinate transformation of the supertranslation are defined with this $\zeta$ as in (5.2.2).) \\ {\bf 2)}~Hence, $f$ in (5.2.3) is the quantity to the linear order as well, and that $f$ defines $C$ as ${\cal L}_f C=f$ as in (5.2.6) in \cite{Strominger:2017zoo}.
-Therefore $C$ is also the quantity to the linear order. \\* {\bf 3)}~The $C$ in (\ref{ctki0}) in this study is the $C$ in (5.2.6) in \cite{Strominger:2017zoo}, and defined as (\ref{cdsvds}) with $\varepsilon$ in this study. \\* {\bf 4)}~Hence, it would be enough if we performed analysis to the linear order of $\varepsilon$.
+In this study, we incorporate the supertranslation correction up to the linear order ($\varepsilon^1$-order), which is sufficient for the following logic.\\ {\bf 1)}~$\zeta$ in (5.2.3) in \cite{Strominger:2017zoo} is the quantity up to the linear order.
+This can be seen from the fact that Lie derivatives concerning the coordinate transformation of the supertranslation are defined with this $\zeta$ as in (5.2.2) in \cite{Strominger:2017zoo}. \\ {\bf 2)}~Hence, $f$ in (5.2.3) in \cite{Strominger:2017zoo} is the quantity up to the linear order as well.
+Then, since ${\cal L}_f C=f$ as in (5.2.6) in \cite{Strominger:2017zoo}, $C$ is also the quantity up to the linear order. \\* {\bf 3)}~The $C$ in (5.2.6) in \cite{Strominger:2017zoo} is the $C$ in (\ref{ctki0}) and (\ref{cdsvds}) in this study.
+Hence, the title in this subsection can be concluded.